-- 4.1 The weigh-in (men with shorts and women T-shirts, shorts) takes place under the direction of the judge responsible for the weigh-in before the draw. - When weighing women, a female judge must be present. - The location and time of the weigh-in are to be announced at the first Team Captain's meeting. - Upon confirmation of the events schedule, the FIL Executive Board, based on the proposal of the Technical Commission, will determine at which events a weigh-in will be carried out.
+- 4.1 The body weigh-in (men with shorts and women T-shirts, shorts) takes place under the direction of the judge responsible for the weigh-in before the draw. - When weighing women, a female judge must be present. - The location and time of the weigh-in are to be announced at the first Team Captain's meeting. - Upon confirmation of the events schedule, the FIL Executive Board, based on the proposal of the Technical Commission, will determine at which events a weigh-in will be carried out.
 (2 -3 times per season). - For new athletes or for athletes with weight changes, a weigh-in may be done every week at each competition.
-The result is valid for the following competitions. - At the weigh-in, athletes competing in doubles event must notify the judges on who will be stepping on the scale with the sled during the competition. - 4.2 A jury member or technical delegate should be present. - 4.3 At least one heated room is to be provided by the event organizers for the aforementioned weighin procedure. - 4.4 At the draw, all participating NFs receive a list of their athletes from the event organizers on which the following weight information is noted: name, body weight, additional weight, weight of race clothing, and total weight permitted for the race.
+The result is valid for the following competitions. - At the weigh-in, athletes competing in the doubles event must notify the judges on who will be stepping on the scale with the sled during the competition. - The weight inspection (§ 5, 3.2.2) can be carried out in all disciplines in long underwear. - 4.2 A jury member or technical delegate should be present. - 4.3 At least one heated room is to be provided by the event organizers for the aforementioned weighin procedure. - 4.4 At the draw, all participating NFs receive a list of their athletes from the event organizers on which the following weight information is noted: name, body weight, additional weight, weight of race clothing, and total weight permitted for the race.